Remillard/VHDL-Mode/README.md

 * Rewritten syntax file featuring greater granularity for lexical scope that should better support future functionality.
 * Region comment/uncommenting

-## Known Issues and Design Commentary

-* This is a work in progress however I've been eating my own dog food and it works fairly satisfactorily for me currently.
-I've thrown several code styles and files from other authors at it and tried to iron out the stranger bugs.
-However there are a lot of coding styles and I do not promise that the beautifier will work with every one of them.
-If there is an issue with a particular structure, I'm happy to get a sample and see if I can make it work.
-* VHDL-2008 support is patchy currently.
-All the reserved words are handled, however some lexical constructs will either beautify oddly or be scoped oddly.
-Again, I'm happy to get some code samples to see it used in real life (largely not used at my place of work) and see if I can handle it.
-* The TextMate VHDL syntax supported non-matching identifiers in several locations.
-In order to get greater scope granularity, I had to sacrifice that feature in a few constructs because match captures do not persist through syntax scope set commands.
-More work can be done in identifying illegal identifiers in various locations however.
-* Designed to work with Sublime Text 3.
-It is unlikely to work with Sublime Text 2 (that is to say, I would be delighted if it did, however I have never used ST2 nor tested against it so your mileage may vary.)
-* Interface instantiation is still somewhat 'dumb' in that it uses a dummy label for instantiation.
-Once outlining is in place, it would be nice for the label to update to an unique identfier.
-* I wrote my own comment routine for the region.
-This may not work the same way as ST3's own comment/uncommenter.
-I tried to keep the vhdl-mode behavior where it will region indent everything at the same column.
-* I have not tested this on Linux or Mac so I cannot tell how well it may work, or not, as the case may be.
-I would love to find out if there are any issues and happy to attempt to resolve them.
-* I did not create a snippet for everything under the sun.
-In vhdl-mode, the templates were one of my least used features.
-Generally I like the templates to cover large scale things that save a lot of typing.
-That is to say, there's no real need in my mind for every single keyword to have its own snippet.
-That being said, other packages have some of those things, and Sublime Text 3's snippet creation capability is simple, easy-to-use, and quite customizable.
-If anyone creates one they believe flows naturally from regular coding I'd be happy to evaluate it and include it with attribution.
-* There's no particularly graceful way to handle vhdl-mode's prompting for fields, for example, when creating an entity.
-Thus, some of these behaviors were broken up into several snippets.
-Typing `entity <Tab>` will form the starting and stopping entity structure, then place the cursor in the middle.
-Typing `port <Tab>` at this point will start a port interface list.
-In this way the flavor of the templating is retained but within a ST3 model.
-If I can find a way to handle a full prompt construction, I will try to implement it, but for now it's limited to snippet support.

 ## Future Design Goals

 * Proper project level outlining